InfluxGraph/influxgraph/README.rst

 Even data written to InfluxDB by native InfluxDB API clients can be exposed as Graphite metrics, allowing transparent to clients use of the Graphite API with InfluxDB acting as its storage back-end.

-To make use of tagged InfluxDB data, the plugin needs to know how to parse a Graphite metric path into the tags used by InfluxDB.
+To make use of tagged InfluxDB data, the finder needs to know how to generate a Graphite metric path from the tags used by InfluxDB.

-The easiest way to do this is to use the Graphite plugin in InfluxDB with a configured template which can be used as-is in `InfluxGraph`_ configuration, see `Full Configuration Example`_ section for details.
-This presumes existing metrics collection agents are using the Graphite line protocol to write to InfluxDB via its Graphite input service.
+The easiest way to do this is to use the Graphite plugin in InfluxDB with a configured template which can be used as-is in `InfluxGraph`_ configuration - see `Full Configuration Example`_ section for details.
+This presumes existing collection agents are using the Graphite line protocol to write to InfluxDB via its Graphite input service.

 If, on the other hand, native `InfluxDB`_ metrics collection agents like `Telegraf <https://www.influxdata.com/time-series-platform/telegraf/>`_ are used, that data can too be exposed as Graphite metrics by writing appropriate template(s) in Graphite-API configuration alone.